-The Company has initiated its IFRS convergence project and has set the following timing objectives: to be in a position to convert its March 31, 2010 Canadian GAAP Balance Sheet to IFRS in Q3-2011, to produce financial statements under Canadian GAAP and IFRS in fiscal 2011 in order for the Company to disclose to readers of its financial statements the quantitative differences arising in 2011 under both frameworks, and to produce IFRS financial statements as of April 1, 2011.
+The Company has initiated its IFRS convergence project and has set the following timing objectives: to be in a position to convert its March 31, 2010 Canadian GAAP Balance Sheet to IFRS in Q4-2011, to produce financial statements under Canadian GAAP and IFRS in fiscal 2011 in order for the Company to disclose to readers of its financial statements the quantitative differences arising in 2011 under both frameworks, and to produce IFRS financial statements as of April 1, 2011.

 In order to meet these objectives the Company's CFO has attended IFRS courses and in-house training sessions in 2009 and 2010.
-Peruvian and Mexican accountants are also familiar with IFRS.
+The Company's Peruvian and Mexican accountants are also familiar with IFRS.

-The Company believes that the adoption of IFRS will not have a major effect on its overall operations except for the fact that the conversion effort may require additional resources (external) to assist with the documentation process and on an ongoing basis, disclosure requirements will increase substantially.
+The Company believes that the adoption of IFRS will not have a major effect on its overall operations, but the conversion effort may require additional resources (external) to assist with the documentation process and disclosure requirements will increase substantially on an ongoing basis,.
 The Company will be able to continue using its current information technology platforms in Canada, Mexico and Peru.